Code-Institute-Submissions/clicksnap/README.md

 - As a user, I would like to be able to contact a staff member, so that I can get some help or advice.

+### Wireframes:

+Here are a set of images that I have created towards the design process.
+The [Wireframes](https://github.com/Tamaraa-M/ClickSnap-Photography/tree/master/Wireframes) will show how the website functions, along with the stucture and elements for each page.

 ## Features